U.S. National Parks Map

 Largest National Parks in the USA

 The National Park system has more than 85 million acres.
-Below is the list with the largest parks.
-This values include National Parks and Preserves.
+Below is the list of the largest parks.
+These values include National Parks and Preserves.

 |Park||State||Acres in millions|

 IUCN Protected Areas and National Parks

 IUCN is a program within the World Commission on Protected Areas.
 IUCN stands for International Union for Conservation.

 Protected Areas are "a clearly defined geographical space, recognized, dedicated and managed, through legal or other effective means, to achieve the long term conservation of nature with associated ecosystem services and cultural values".